15.4 C

 $ find /home -user bob -iname “*.txt”

 You can use the find command to search for specific files that belong to a user.
-The above command does this and lists out all the .txt files which belong to the user bob.
-Replace bob with your username and .txt with any other filetypes for finding files of a certain type that belong to you.
+The above command does this and lists all the .txt files belonging to the user bob.
+Replace bob with your username and .txt with any other file types for finding files of a certain type that belong to you.

 Find Files Based on Time

 Find also allows sysadmins to monitor their system effectively.
-It allows searching for files based on modification time, access time, and so on.
+It allows searching for files based on modification time, access time, etc.

 32. Find All Files That Have Been Modified in Last 50 Days